6 Things Your Child Needs From You to Reduce Cutting (Self-Harm) Behaviors

 Personal Power and Choice

 As therapists and parents, we sometimes forget that our job is to influence adolescents in our care to make good decisions, not to manipulate, shame, or control them into more positive behavior.
-We become so anxious for the welfare of our clients and daughters, that we unthinkingly trade our respect for their individual agency for our need to reduce our own anxiety for their safety.
+We become so anxious for the welfare of our clients and daughters, that we unthinkingly trade their individual agency for our need to reduce our own anxiety about their safety.
 At times like this, it’s important to remember that the only control we have over any human being, including our own children, is the power of persuasion that exists within our relationship with her.
 Our relationships should be built on alliance, not compliance.

 The relationship is all we have.